Having done all,

 Many tribes would

 enemy tribes.
 These captives would replace members of the tribe who had

 died.
 They would often be bestowed with some of the same prestige and

 duties of the person they were replacing.
+While the transformation from

-While the federal government became involved in Indian
+It wasn't until the federal government became involved in Indian

 government that quantum became an issue.
 One of the attributes

 collected on a person signing one of the many Indian rolls was their

 quantum.
 However, this was highly subjective as it was simply a

 themselves.
 I know for a fact that this was known to be incorrect

 grandmother and her sister are listed with generationally different

 quanta even though they were sisters with the same mother and father

 Nation you must first get a CDIB (Certificate of Degree of Indian